0LNetworkCommunity/documentation/docs/validators/governance-tx.md

 ## Prepare Script

 You will want to name the folders appropriately.
-We will use [UP-0002](../proposals/up-0002) as an example.

-In this example we want to change the nominal consensus reward due to a migration error at v7.0.0.
+We will use `UP-0002` as an example.
+In actual historical example we wanted to change the nominal consensus reward due to a migration error at v7.0.0.

 ### Folder Structure